 Huss contends that the "\$10,000 clause" was intended as a "defense fund" in the event of litigation regarding the Agreement.
 Huss' Brief at 12.
 While we agree with the trial court that the Agreement contains no specific language to support this suggestion, we cannot also agree that the parol evidence rule would bar her from testifying about her understanding of the parties' intentions with respect to this payment.
 See, e.g., Steuart v.
 McChesney, 444 A.2d 659, 663 (Pa.
-1982) (parol evidence is admissible to explain, clarify, and resolve ambiguities).
+1982) (explaining that parol evidence is admissible to explain, clarify, and resolve ambiguities).
 Whether the parties intended to provide Huss with a "defense fund" to assist with the cost of any future litigation may depend upon the parties' relative abilities to afford the expense of any such future litigation.
 In this regard, the first "WHEREAS" clause in the Agreement is ambiguous, as it leaves their relative financial capabilities unclear.
-Weaver is described as an attorney "capable of earning a large salary," while Huss is a real estate agent "capable of earning large commissions if she works excessive hours."
-Amended Complaint, 10/17/2008 (Exhibit A) (emphasis added).
+Weaver is described as an attorney "capable of earning a large salary," while Huss is a real estate agent "capable of earning" large commissions if she works excessive hours."
+Amended Complaint, 4/19/13, (Exhibit A) (emphasis added).
 Without parol evidence, we cannot ascertain whether this provision intended to convey that the parties have approximately the same capabilities to earn large salaries/commissions, or alternatively if Weaver is best able to earn more money (since he apparently can do so without working excessive hours, which arguably would be difficult for Huss to do after the birth of their child).2 In short, whether the parties recognized Weaver's superior ability to finance the cost of future litigation, and thus provided for a "defense fund" in the Agreement, is not clear.

-For these reasons, we conclude that the trial court erred in ruling that the "10,000 clause" in the Agreement is unenforceable as against public policy.
+For these reasons, we conclude that the trial court erred in ruling that the "\$10,000 clause" in the Agreement is unenforceable as against public policy.
 The record does not reflect that this provision constitutes any limitation on Weaver's ability to seek court intervention to modify the custody and/or visitation provisions in the Agreement between these parties in the best interests of the child.

 The trial court dismissed Huss' claims for negligent misrepresentation and fraud because she "cannot point to any real damages."
-Trial Court Opinion, 9/25/2013, at 5.
-Based upon our ruling hereinabove that the "\$10,000 clause" is not unenforceable as against public policy, however,
+Trial Court Opinion, 9/25/13, at 5.
+However, based upon our ruling here that the "\$10,000 clause" is not unenforceable as against public policy, damages for Weaver's breach of this provision may be available to Huss.
+As a result, dismissal of these causes of action on demurrers was also error.3